*This article was updated on 16 October 2020.

 However, keep in mind that just because your neighbour might be doing one or more of the above, it does not automatically mean that it is a nuisance.
 You would still have to show that their actions have seriously impacted your life in such a way that it has caused you emotional and mental distress or that you were severely inconvenienced.

-But if that doesn’t work, you could always lodge a complaint with the local authorities (i.e. DBKL/MPPJ).
+If your neighbour has however been causing disruption with full awareness of how much a nuisance s/he is being and refuses to change, you should then lodge a complaint with the local authorities (i.e. DBKL/MBPJ).
 Under the Local Government Act 1976 (Act 171), local authorities are empowered to resolve certain issues such as dirty or overcrowded houses, animals kept in a place or manner which may be considered a nuisance, accumulation or deposit of matter that would likely become a breeding ground for mosquitoes/flies/vermin and the giving off of smoke or dust which is harmful to the health of the residents.

 In the case of noisy neighbours or nuisance which disturbs the peace of the neighbourhood, you can file a police report at the nearest police station (PDRM) or call in to lodge a complaint.